bitcoindevkit/book-of-bdk/docs/cookbook/bindings/starter-example.md

 This page provides a starter example showcasing how BDK can be used to create, sync, and manage a wallet using an Esplora client as a blockchain data source.
 Familiarity with this example will help you work through the more advanced pages in this section.

-You can find [working code examples](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples) of this example in three programming languages: [Swift](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples/swift), [Kotlin](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples/kotlin) and [Python](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples/python).
-(Note: some additional language bindings are available for BDK, see [3rd Party Bindings](../getting-started/3rd-party-bindings.md)).
+You can find [working code](https://github.com/bitcoindevkit/book-of-bdk/tree/master/examples) for this example in a multitude of programming languages: Rust, Swift, Kotlin, Python, and WASM.
+Note that some additional language bindings are available for BDK, namely Dart (Flutter) and React Native.

 !!!tip
     To complete this example from top to bottom, you'll need to create new descriptors and replace the ones provided.
 Once you do so, you'll run the example twice; on first run the wallet will not have any balance and will exit with an address to send funds to.
 Once that's done, you can run the example again and the wallet will be able to perform the later steps, namely creating and broadcasting a new transaction.